hieunguyentranhoang/251-Mathematical-Modeling-Assignment/README.md

       --objective uniform \
       --confirm_ilp --seed 42 | tee logs/philosophers_12.log
     ```
+**Explanation:**
+* `python -u`: runs Python in unbuffered mode so that progress logs (especially BDD iterations) are flushed to the terminal immediately during long executions.
+* `--objective uniform`: assigns equal weight to all places; this benchmark focuses on reachability and performance rather than a specific “business” goal.
+* `--confirm_ilp`: is kept on because this model contains a real circular deadlock; ILP is used to validate the deadlock witness returned by the BDD analysis.

 ### 3. Adaptive Optimization (Sampling Mode)
 * **Model:** `switches_15.pnml` (State space: 32,768)